envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q: What is linear/secuencial search?
 A: Linear Search is defined as a sequential search algorithm that starts at one end and goes through each element of a list until the desired element is found, otherwise the search continues till the end of the data set.

+#### C3

+Q: What is binary search?
+A: Binary Search is defined as a searching algorithm used in a sorted array by repeatedly dividing the search interval in half.
+The idea of binary search is to use the information that the array is sorted and reduce the time complexity to O(log N).

+Q: Which big O notation generally refers to the divide and conquer approach?
+A: O(log n)

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie